kieselsteini/cgo/README.md

 Usage
 -----

- When "surfing" in the gopherspace cgo only present you directory listings.
+ When "surfing" in the gopherspace cgo only presents you with directory listings.
 Every selector is preceeded with two ascii chars, or three if we run out of selectors in the range 'aa', 'ab' ... 'zz'.
 By typing in these chars cgo will jump to the given selector.
 Every time you jump to another